ddelliosRJ/antaeus/README.md

 ## Requirements

-* App needs to charge invoices the first day of the month and handle fail cases (network, currency mismatch, customer-invoice not found etc)
+* App needs to charge invoices the first day of the month and handle fail cases (network, currency mismatch, customer-invoice not found etc).
-* A second attempt should happen the next day, to try to charge the failed invoices again
+* A second attempt should happen the next day, to try to charge the failed invoices again.
-* Customers should be informed about failed charges
+* Customers should be informed about failed charges.

 ##Complimentary requirements
 * Customer inactivity: If a customer could not be charged after some time (3 fails), he should be alerted and be set to inactive.
-* Alert and monitoring: Implement some monitoring/logging solution
+* Alert and monitoring: Implement some monitoring/logging solution.
 * Time zone handling: Run the billing service at a time that all customers' timezones are at the first day of the month.

 ## Proposed Implementation